 How did Pontius describe Jesus at the looks?

 Also known as the Little Apocrypha of Pilate, this writing is frequently found in manuscripts as a continuation of the Acts of Pilate.
-It represents a later work, which did not forget to be written until after the middle of the 5th century.
+It represents a later work, which is remembered to be written after the middle of the 5th century.
 It is also found in the manuscripts with the Paradosis, the earliest form of the legend that presents the life of Pila after the Resurrection of Christ.
-A correspondence is consisting of the Pontius Pilate letter about Jesus and Pilate’s reply to the Emperor.
+Correspondence consists of Pontius Pilate letter about Jesus and Pilate’s reply to the Emperor.

 Did Pilate want to crucify Jesus?

 Pilate did not want to crucify Jesus.
-He claimed that Jesus was an innocent man and was neither biased nor rebellious.
+He claimed that Jesus was innocent and neither biased nor rebellious.

-To the Pharisees and scribes, he said: You are viper’s prey; you are like the tombs of the vipers.
+He said to the Pharisees and scribes: You are the viper’s prey; you are like the tombs of the vipers.
 At other times, indignant at their conceited posturing and gifts of the rich, he told them that “two pennies of a poor widow are more precious in the sight of God” than their rich gifts.
-Everyday complaints were made to the courtroom against the abuses of the wealthy Jews.
+Every day complaints were made to the courtroom against the abuses of the wealthy Jews.
 We were informed that some misfortune would befall this man, for it would not be the first time that Jerusalem had stoned those who were called prophets by them to death.
 And if the Praetorium refuses their complaint, they will appeal to Caesar.

 Key Verse related to Pontius Pilate

 Pilate, therefore, said to Him, ‘Are You a king then?’
 Jesus answered, ‘You say rightly that I am a king.
-For this case, so I was born, and for this cause, I have come into the world, that I should bear witness to the truth.
+For this case, I was born, and for this cause, I have come into the world that I should bear witness to the truth.
 Everyone who is of the truth hears My voice.’
 Pilate said to Him, “What is truth?”
-And when he had said this, he went out again to the Jews, and said to them, “I find no fault in Him at all.
+And when he said this, he went out again to the Jews, saying, “I find no fault in Him at all.

 Why did Pilate have Jesus crucified?

 Pilate mentioned that “one day Herod came to me in the Praetorium.
 After a few meaningless words, he asked me what I thought of Jesus of Nazareth when he left.
-I told him that, in my opinion, Jesus is a great philosopher, such as some great nations often produce.
+I told him that, in my opinion, Jesus is a great philosopher, as some great nations often produce.
 And that his teachings by no means can be counted sinful or dangerous.
 And that Rome is willing to allow him all freedom of speech and is justified by his deeds.
-Herod smiled wryly, sal,uting me with feigned respect, turned away.”
+Herod smiled, using me with feigned respect, and turned away.”